 Maasai Women Organize

 The women of the Maasai Stoves & Solar Project are deeply committed.
-They love the work and the feelings of new power and freedom that comes from their participation.
+As a result, they love the work and the feelings of new power and freedom coming from their participation.

-To determine and achieve their own goals as Maasai women, they formed a new group last spring.
-Named the Maasai Pastoralist Women’s Organization (MPWO), the group now has more than 100 dues-paying members.
-They meet to address their most urgent concerns, and continue to work towards the health and home improvement goals of the Maasai Stoves & Solar Project.
+In 2013, to determine and achieve their own goals as Maasai women, they formed a new group.
+Named the Maasai Pastoralist Women’s Organization (MPWO), it now has more than 100 dues-paying members.
+They meet to address their most urgent concerns.
+The group continues to work towards the health and life improvement goals of the Maasai Stoves & Solar Project.

-The women elected officers and set up mechanisms to coordinate participants from two different areas, those from near Monduli Town and those from the Rift Valley.
+The members elected officers and set up mechanisms to coordinate participants from two different areas.
+They are from areas near Monduli Town and also from the Rift Valley.

 Congratulations to the MPWO.
 View their website.